HubSpot: Template Creation

 Sometimes you'll need to create a proposal for a Deal record but would like to include the information of a contact.
 You can do this as long as you've associated at least one Contact record with your Deal record in HubSpot.
 That association makes Contact tokens available to your Deal template.

 To get started, have a Deal template ready.
 From within the template, click the Tokens icon in the top right corner.

-You will see the list with the token appear.
-You can scroll down to the Contact tokens, or type in Contact in the search field at the top of the menu to search for the token needed:
+When your token list opens, scroll down to the Contact tokens, or type in Contact in the search field at the top of the menu.

 And that's it!
 If your deal has multiple contacts associated with it, as you create a Qwilr Page, you'll be prompted to choose which contact's information you would like to pull in.

 Changing the object for a template